Eretz Nehederet

 Eretz Nehederet won the Israeli Television Academy's "Best Entertainment Program" in 2004 and again in 2006, and attracts millions of viewers every season.
 In a May 2008 poll, web surfers selected all the Season 5 Eretz Nehederet actors from into the top 60 Israeli comedians list.
 The top 7 spots were all taken by Eretz Nehederet, as well as #9 and #20.

-In 2010, Erez Nehederet produced a satire feature film called Zohi Sdom (lit.
+In 2010, Eretz Nehederet produced a satire feature film called Zohi Sdom (lit.
 'This is Sodom').